YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

     MM       2-digit minute                             such as 40
     SS       2-digit seconds                            such as 30

-Assuming the above example for the string value, YottaDB renames a journal file mumps.mjl to mumps.mjl_2018199144030 when it switches to a new journal file.
+Assuming the above example for the string value, YottaDB renames a journal file yottadb.mjl to yottadb.mjl_2018199144030 when it switches to a new journal file.

 * If YottaDB detects that the rename-logic yields a filename that already exists, the string "_N[N[N[N...]]]" is appended to the renamed filename where "N[N[N...]]" denotes the sequence of numbers 0,1,2,3,4,5,6,7,8,9,90,91,92,93,94,95,96,97,98,99,990,991,....YottaDB tries all numbers from the order in the above sequence until it finds a non-existing rename-filename.

-  Taking the same example as above, in case mumps.mjl_2010199144030 and mumps.mjl_2010119144030_0 already exists, the rename string would be mumps.mjl_2010199144030_1.
+  Taking the same example as above, in case yottadb.mjl_2010199144030 and yottadb.mjl_2010119144030_0 already exists, the rename string would be yottadb.mjl_2010199144030_1.

 * If the existing file renaming scheme or the default journal file naming scheme discussed above results in a filename longer than 255 characters (due to the suffix creation rules), YottaDB produces an error and turns off journaling.